WebOrigami/docs/src/eg/intro.md

 $ eg "copy(https://explorablegraph.org/samples/eg.yaml, files/samples)"
 ```

 The expression parser in `eg` makes parentheses implicit, so you don't have to type them but you can if you want.
-There are also cases where the parentheses are necessary, which we'll touch on later.
+There are also cases where the parentheses are necessary; you'll see an example of that later.

 ## Display a file from the file system